rashmisjoshi/Mood-Buddy-Project-with-Open-AI-/README.md

 Contributions, ideas, and feedback are welcome!
 Whether you're fixing a bug, improving a response, or adding a feature — your input helps MoodBuddy grow.

 ---

-Let me know if you'd like a version tailored for deployment documentation, demo walkthroughs, or contributor guides!